-Maria and Lenore were trying to find their way back to the pumping room, when they came across the robot, R17, flailing wildly and trying to detatch trilobites from various parts of its chassis.
+Maria and Luigina were trying to find their way back to the pumping room, when they came across the robot, R17, flailing wildly and trying to detatch trilobites from various parts of its chassis.
 “Beep!
 Get them off!
 Get them off!
 Beep!”

 “Our pleasure,” Maria said.
 “We’re looking for an evil engineer.”